 He has been featured on 60 Minutes and has made guest appearances on the ABC This Week Program, The Today Show, Good Morning America, Meet the Press, The O’Reilly Factor, Hardball, Nightline with Ted Koppel and countless other news and public affairs programs.
 He remains a constant advocate for bi-partisan political cooperation on social, economic, educational and healthcare issues.

-Kweisi Mfume is the recipient of honorary doctoral degrees conferred by Brandeis University, the University of Maryland, Loyola, The University of the Virgin Islands, Meharry Medical College, Morgan State University, Morehouse College, Maryland Institute of Art, Sojourner Douglass College, Washington College and Howard University.
+Mfume is the recipient of honorary doctoral degrees conferred by Brandeis University, the University of Maryland, Loyola University Maryland, The University of the Virgin Islands, Meharry Medical College, Morgan State University, Morehouse College, Maryland Institute and College of Art, Sojourner Douglass College, Washington College and Howard University.

 He has been honored with scores of other awards, proclamations and citations.
 His former bestselling autobiography published by Ballantine Books (Random House) New York, New York is entitled “No Free Ride.”